MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-metrics-logs.md

 ---
-title: Collect workload performance metrics and logs
+title: Collect workload performance data
-description: Learn recommendations for collecting metrics and logs to help you assess the performance of a workload.
+description: Learn recommendations for collecting performance data (metrics and logs) to help you assess the performance of a workload.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/15/2023